Career Science

 Multiple replication studies failed to reproduce the hormonal effects.
 The original findings have been largely walked back by the research community.

-But here's the nuance: while the hormonal mechanism doesn't hold up, a 2023 meta-analysis of 128 power posing studies found that expansive postures do reliably improve self-reported confidence and mood - the effect is psychological, not hormonal.
+But here's the nuance: while the hormonal mechanism doesn't hold up, a 2022 meta-analysis by Elkjaer and colleagues, covering 73 studies, found that expansive postures do reliably improve self-reported feelings of power and mood - the effect is psychological, not hormonal.
 More broadly, any brief pre-performance ritual - taking deep breaths, reviewing notes, even sitting quietly for two minutes - can reduce anxiety and improve performance in high-pressure situations.

 The takeaway isn't "don't do power poses."
 It's that the specific pose doesn't matter - what matters is having any deliberate, calming ritual before you walk in.